 The econometric model is estimated using simple Ordinary Least Squares (OLS).
-Since we are using cross sectional data for the analysis the most likely problem that can occur is Heteroscedasticity.
-Heteroscedasticity tend to increase the variance of the coefficients resulting in lower p-values.
+Since we are using cross-sectional data for the analysis, the most likely problem that can occur is Heteroscedasticity.
+Heteroscedasticity tends to increase the variance of the coefficients, resulting in lower p-values.
 The issue can be detected using Breusch-Pagan (BP) and White tests of heteroscedasticity.
-The null hypotheses for both the tests imply homoscedasticity.
-We have used both the tests for confirmation and since the tests indicate existence of heteroscedasticity, we have employed robust estimate of variance developed by Hubert (1967) and White (1980, 1982) independently.
+The null hypotheses for both tests imply homoscedasticity.
+We have used both the tests for confirmation and since the tests indicate existence of heteroscedasticity, we have employed robust estimate of variance independently.